-We have recently released two preprints on Round5:
+We have recently released a couple of preprints on Round5:

 Round5 is currently the fastest post-quantum encryption algorithm in all NIST security classes where it is implemented.
 It also has the shortest public keys and messages of any lattice-based NIST PQC candidate.
 The Isogeny-based proposal SIKE requires 15-35% less bytes for key establishment but is hundreds of times slower, making it impractical for many applications.